liubairun/NeoXtractor/README.md

 1. Run `neoxtractor.exe` directly to start in GUI mode.
 2. Some games' NPK (EXPK) requires XOR key to be set.
 We have default profile for Onmyoji currently.
 To set XOR key, create a new config in Config Manager.
 ![Config Manager tutorial](assets/set-xor-key.png)
 3. Open the NPK file.
+IDX/WPK archives are also supported and can be opened in the same way.

 #### Introduction